Desk with Laptop, Calculator, Files and small model of house with epc colours

-At the time of writing the methodology for EPC assessments of existing dwellings is RDSAP 9.94.
-The much anticipated RDSAP 10 update is due in Q1 2025 and a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026.
+At the time of writing, the methodology for EPC assessments of existing dwellings is RDSAP 9.94.
+This updates to RDSAP 10 on 15th June 2025 and a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026.
+In addition, government consulations indicate future changes to the format of EPCs and minimum rating levels required for priate rental properties.
+Methods for improving EPC ratings may therefore change in the future.

 The options available are: